0

 WHEAT:

-Wheat futures are 4 to 8 cents higher with broader short covering picking up
+Wheat futures are 2 to 6 cents higher at midday with light buying continuing

 David Fiala can be reached at dfiala@futuresone.com